Elliptic Double Affine Hecke Algebras: Line bundles on and their sections

-One should note here that not every cocycle valued in polarizations and weights of line bundles comes from a product of $\Gamq$ symbols; for instance, any product of symbols $\Gamq(az+bq)$ with trivial polarization has weight of the form $12cz/q+d$, so that every line bundle in the coboundary has weight a multiple of $12$.
+One should note here that not every cocycle valued in pairs $(Q,w)$ comes from a product of~$\Gamq$ symbols; for instance, any product of symbols $\Gamq(az+bq)$ with trivial polarization has weight of the form $12cz/q+d$, so that every line bundle in the coboundary has weight a multiple of~$12$.
 (There are also some additional parity issues for $n>1$.)
 Of course, it is conceivable that the cocycles violating these congruence conditions do not have {\em any} consistent family of meromorphic sections.

-Note that if one wishes to convert a product of standard elliptic Gamma functions into a product of symbols $\Gamq$, one must first use the reflection principle to eliminate appearances of $p$ from the arguments (which, if there is a balancing condition that involves $p$ will require shifting some of the variables by $p$ first).
-If the result has $\sum_i m_i (\sum_i \vec{\alpha}_i\cdot z_i)^2=\sum_i m_i (\sum_i \vec{\alpha}_i\cdot z_i)=0$, then replacing the standard Gamma functions by the explicit meromorphic solution given above for the functional equation of $\Gamq$ will have no effect on the resulting meromorphic function.
+Note that if one wishes to convert a product of standard elliptic Gamma functions into a~product of symbols $\Gamq$, one must first use the reflection principle to eliminate appearances of~$p$ from the arguments (which, if there is a balancing condition that involves $p$ will require shifting some of the variables by $p$ first).
+If the result has $\sum_i m_i \big(\sum_i \vec{\alpha}_i\cdot z_i\big)^2=\sum_i m_i \big(\sum_i \vec{\alpha}_i\cdot z_i\big)=0$, then replacing the standard Gamma functions by the explicit meromorphic solution given above for the functional equation of~$\Gamq$ will have no effect on the resulting meromorphic function.

-Since we now have a method for constructing equivariant line bundles on ${\cal E}^n$, it is natural to ask about the corresponding representations of $G$ on global sections; in particular, we will want to understand the space of $G$-invariant global sections.
-It turns out that if we want to extend the standard analytic approach to this question to algebraic curves, we will need to extend the above construction to cover certain abelian varieties {\em isogenous} to ${\cal E}^n$.
+Since we now have a method for constructing equivariant line bundles on~${\cal E}^n$, it is natural to ask about the corresponding representations of~$G$ on global sections; in particular, we~will want to understand the space of~$G$-invariant global sections.
+It turns out that if we want to extend the standard analytic approach to this question to algebraic curves, we~will need to extend the above construction to cover certain abelian varieties {\em isogenous} to~${\cal E}^n$.